jschmittlin/Parcheesi/README.md

 # Parcheesi

-A brief description of what this project does and who it's for

-## Description

 Parcheesi is a game project for computer license degree at Université de Franche Comté.
 This game reproduces the moose in a version at 2 players and differents obstacles.